sshyran/wire-server-deploy-networkless/Setup-Resources.md

 echo "pigz cgroupfs-mount libltdl7 containerd.io docker-ce-cli docker-ce" >> fai_config/package_config/kubernetes
 ```

-Note that 'aptitude-r' downloads a package, it's dependencies, and all of the packages it recommends and their dependencies. 'aptitude' would just get a package and it's dependencies. aptitude-r seems to be the default behavior, in ubuntu.
+Note that 'PACKAGES aptitude-r' specifies that fai-mirror should get a package, it's dependencies, and all of the packages it recommends and their dependencies.
+'PACKAGES aptitude' would just get a package and it's dependencies. aptitude-r seems to follow the default behavior of 'apt install', in ubuntu.

+##### Selecting name and component

+APT repositories have the name of the distribution, as well as the components available written into their indexes.
+We're going to use the name 'bionic', with a component of 'stable', so that this mirror has the same settings as dl.docker.com.

 * Force the fai-mirror tool to create a mirror named 'bionic', with a 'stable' component.
 ```